 Like-kind exchanges generally result in a postponement of gain recognition for business and investment property owners.
 The tax savings from participating in a like-kind exchange can be very substantial.

 A like-kind exchange is an alternative to triggering capital gains by selling property.
 The sale of property at a gain results in tax payments on the gain.
-A like-kind exchange, on the other hand, allows you to avoid gain recognition through the exchange of qualifying, like-kind properties.
+A like-kind exchange deal allows you to avoid gain recognition through the exchange of qualifying, like-kind properties.
 The gain on the exchange of like-kind property is effectively deferred until you sell the property you receive.
 The IRS allows this tax-deferred transaction because it recognizes that since your economic position remains the same (you have merely exchanged one property for another) and that you should not have to incur taxable gains.
 You will, however, have to recognize gain on any money or unlike property that you receive in the exchange.

 Only certain property qualifies for like-kind treatment.
 To qualify, both the property you give up and the property you receive must be held by you for investment or for productive use in your trade or business.
 Buildings, rental houses, land, trucks, and machinery are examples of property that may qualify.